 What is the Changing of the Guard?

-This means that these soldiers have been guarding Kings and Queens for over 520 years – in other words, they’re pretty good at their jobs.
+Since then, soldiers have been guarding Kings and Queens for over 520 years – in other words, they’re pretty good at their jobs.

-You could be forgiven for thinking that the band only plays traditional music – but you’d be completely wrong.
+You could be forgiven for thinking that the band only plays traditional marching music – but you’d be completely wrong.

 Head there and try to identify which songs are playing – you might just recognise one.